-Isaias to sweep from Carolinas to New England with heavy rains, storm surge and high winds
+Hurricane Isaias charges into the Carolinas, poised to sweep up East Coast

 Even areas well inland from the coast, including the Interstate 95 corridor all the way west to the southern and central Appalachians, are forecast to receive two to six inches of rain, with isolated amounts up to six to eight inches.

 The extremely humid air transported north by Isaias will also interact with a cold front preceding an approaching dip in the jet stream.
-That will help to focus the rainfall and will probably cause at least isolated flooding issues, particularly in the Mid-Atlantic and along the Appalachians.
+That will help focus the rainfall and will probably cause at least isolated flooding issues, particularly in the Mid-Atlantic and along the Appalachians.

-In the Virginia Tidewater, Chesapeake Bay and Delaware Bay, a storm surge of one to three feet above normally dry land is predicted as the by-then fast-moving tropical storm zips northward.
+In the Virginia Tidewater, Chesapeake Bay and Delaware Bay, a storm surge of one to three feet above normally dry land is predicted as the by-then fast-moving storm zips northward.
+A similar surge is predicted along the Jersey Shore into southern New England.

+This surge is likely to lead to minor to moderate coastal flooding in the D.C. and Annapolis areas, as well as vulnerable locations in coastal New Jersey and New York City.
+The amount of coastal inundation is heavily dependent on the timing of the strongest onshore winds and whether it lines up with high tide.

+In New York, the forecast storm tide would cause high-end minor flooding, with water lapping against the top of the Battery Park Seawall at the southern point of Manhattan, while flooding parts of FDR Drive.

-The Virginia Tidewater, Delmarva Peninsula, and coastal areas of the Northeast are likely to see wind gusts between 50 and 70 mph.
+The Virginia Tidewater, Delmarva Peninsula and coastal areas of the Northeast are likely to see wind gusts between 50 and 70 mph.
+There are signs the wind field from the storm could strengthen and expand as the storm moves from coastal Delaware to southern New England, owing to its transition into a nontropical system.

+“Isaias is expected to bring widespread sustained tropical storm force winds and wind gusts to hurricane force to the mid-Atlantic coast Tuesday, which could cause tree damage and power outages,” the Hurricane Center said.

+The Weather Service is forecasting wind gusts to 70 to 75 mph along the New Jersey shore into western Long Island and New York City.
+If these winds materialize, they could result in widespread power outages.
+There will also be a threat for tornadoes and waterspouts, particularly from eastern Virginia into New Jersey, north to parts of southern New England as the storm’s thundery squalls come ashore.

 Storm sheltering during a pandemic

-The coronavirus pandemic complicates the decisions both of local emergency management officials tasked with ordering evacuations and opening shelters, and residents, who may find themselves forced to use them.
+The coronavirus pandemic complicates the decisions of local emergency management officials, tasked with ordering evacuations and opening shelters, and residents, who may find themselves forced to use them.

-Last week, the American Meteorological Society released guidance on sheltering during the pandemic, stressing that “if you evacuate to a shelter, you are responsible for your health.”
+Last week, the American Meteorological Society released guidance on sheltering during the pandemic, stressing “if you evacuate to a shelter, you are responsible for your health.”
 The document notes, however, that states and municipalities that open shelters will most probably provide for social distancing and mask use, among other precautions.

-They recommended that residents procure and bring their own sanitation supplies while also following Centers for Disease Control and Prevention recommendations.
+The society recommended residents procure and bring their own sanitation supplies while also following Centers for Disease Control and Prevention recommendations.

 The Federal Emergency Management Agency plans to rely less on deployed field teams in areas where community spread of the coronavirus is occurring, instead processing damage claims remotely.
 In addition, storm planning documents encourage officials to consider ordering those not vulnerable to storm surge or other flooding impacts to shelter in place.

-Getting to “I” in July: Isaias in historical perspective
+Getting to ‘I’ in July: Isaias in historical perspective

 Isaias became the ninth named Atlantic storm of 2020, which does not usually develop until closer to early October.
 It’s the earliest “I” storm on record by more than a week, and the latest domino to topple in a season that has also brought the earliest-forming C, E, F and G storms on record in the Atlantic — Cristobal, Edouard, Fay and Gonzalo.
 Including Isaias, 2020 has produced five named storms in July, tied for the most on record with 2005.